chpolste/flottplot/README.md

 ## Updating

+If you have previously cloned this repository, use these commands to update:

+    $ git add -u
+    $ git stash
+    $ git pull
+    $ git stash pop

-To integrate upstream changes into an existing flottplot setup, commit all local changes to the `index.html` and `index.css` files and merge the upstream changes into the local version.
+Alternatively commit all local changes to the `index.html` and `index.css` files and merge any changes into the local version by pulling.
+If you have modified the `index.css`, it is possible for [merge conflicts](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts) to occur which have to be resolved.

 ## License